Now is the perfect time to start planning your journey to the heart of the Murray River.

 Image Credit: Carmen Zammit, Visit Victoria

 The twin towns of Yarrawonga and Mulwala – also known as Sun Country – share Lake Mulwala, the go-to spot for water activities and refreshing views.
-There’s no sight quite like overlooking the red gums at sunset, especially with a fishing rod in hand.
+There's no sight quite like overlooking the red gums at sunset, especially with a fishing rod in hand.
+Your phone will be full of photos in no time.

 Top See and Do Activities in Yarrawonga Mulwala